idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book.md

 - What’s our biggest oversight, and how do we resolve it?
 - What do you feel is our biggest risk right now?
 - What was the most useful part of our conversation today?
-- - What are you worried about right now?
+- What are you worried about right now?

 **BUILDING RELATIONSHIPS**

 - How’s life?
 - What’s going on for you these days outside of work?
-- What is something you’ve done that you’re proud of?
+- What is something you've done that you’re proud of?
 - What was something you were scared of as a child?
 Have you overcome it?
 - What fictional character do you most identify with?
 - Would you rather be known or unknown?
 Why?